GIScience/ors-map-client/README.md

 If you have identified any bug and think that you can help fixing it, please create an issue first instead of directly submitting a push request.
 So the people involved will have the opportunity to discuss it.

 `New festures`:
 If you want to contribute by adding a new feature or improve an existing one, please also create an issue.
 We do want contributions and the community effort is very important to us, but features may add complexity and future maintenance effort.
 Because of this, we have also to analyze the trade off of such contributions.
-Please don't feel ashamed to contribute because you read this!
 We just have to decide about them together before the hands on.
 This approach is intended to create cohesion and keep the project sustainable.

 #### Current needs ####